7 Tables

 Last name Ja Searches for people whose last name starts with “Ja”.

-Last name *os Searches for people with “os” in the last name.
+Last name *os Searches for people with “os” in their last name.

 Salary >70000 Searches for people with a salary greater than 70000